MyGO!!!!!: In-universe band

 In the anime and game, MyGO!!!!! is one of two bands, the other being Ave Mujica, created following the breakup of Tomori, Soyo, and Taki's former band Crychic in their third year of middle school.
 The band name is a play on the word "迷子" (maigo), meaning "Lost Children" in Japanese, in reflection of their individual lack of direction.
 Five exclamation marks are suffixed to represent each band member.

 The band made its anime debut in the 2023 spin-off series BanG Dream!
 It's MyGO!!!!!, which chronicles the band's formation.

 Musicality

 In an interview, MyGO!!!!!'s producers characterized their approach to the band's music as resembling punk rock and melodic hardcore.

-The band's song titles are infamously described as "hard to read," purposefully using difficult/multiple-meaning kanji in a style called Ateji.
-The reason why difficult-to-read song titles were adopted was that when the first original song, "Mayoiuta," was being produced, the initial title proposal included hiragana, but as the band's producers wanted something a little more catchy, they had it re-proofed, and as a result, the song's title came out as something in kanji only, so after discussion within the project, the decision was made to use difficult-to-read song titles.
-Since then, MyGO!!!!!'s song titles have always been presented in only kanji.
+The band's song titles are described as "hard to read," using kanji with multiple meanings in a style called Ateji.
+This style was adopted during production of the band's first original song, "Mayoiuta".
+The initial title proposal included hiragana, but the band's producers wanted something catchier.
+The revised title was in kanji only, so after discussion within the project, the decision was made to use difficult-to-read song titles.
+Since then, MyGO!!!!!'s song titles have always been presented in kanji only.